John Cromwell (director): United Artists and 20th Century Fox, 1936–1939

 The casting of child actor Freddy Bartholomew in the title role, according to Canham, was a masterstroke by Selznick and Cromwell's direction showcases the "sheer professionalism" of Bartholomew's acting abilities.
 Cromwell wisely selected his supporting cast from Hollywood's renowned "English Colony" of British expatriates.
 A film that emphasizes characterization over incident, Cromwell's handling of the camera endows the picture with a cinematic quality that avoids the impression of "filmed literature."

 The first film created under Selznick International Pictures, Little Lord Fauntleroy was his most profitable production until Gone With the Wind (1939).

 Banjo on My Knee (1936)

+"To Cromwell, the work of the director was not to throw off individual sparks of creativity, but to fuse the efforts of the entire creative team for the best interests of the finished work.
+Such selflessness has always been rare in film-making, and Cromwell has long been overlooked by critics and historians alike.